alexisInSAR/toolbox-matlab-sentinel-1-sm-doris/README.md

 # Installation

 1) Installation of Doris 5.0: https://github.com/TUDelftGeodesy/Doris
-2) Downloading of the Toolbox
+2) Download the Toolbox
-3) Downloading of the files from the Mathworks website
+3) Download the required files from the Mathworks website

 # How to compute a S1 StripMap interferogram?

-1) Downloading of two S1 StripMap images
+1) Download the two S1 StripMap images
-2) Downloading of the orbit files (optionnal)
+2) Download the orbit files (optionnal)
 3) Design of the full input card or the incomplete input card
 4) In Matlab: